Environmental justice: Resource extraction

-Hundreds of studies have shown that marginalized communities are disproportionately burdened by the negative environmental consequences of resource extraction.
+Resource extraction is a prime example of a tool based on colonial dynamics that engenders environmental racism.
+Hundreds of studies have shown that marginalized communities, often indigenous communities, are disproportionately burdened by the negative environmental consequences of resource extraction.
 Communities near valuable natural resources are frequently saddled with a resource curse wherein they bear the environmental costs of extraction and a brief economic boom that leads to economic instability and ultimately poverty.
+Indigenous communities living near valuable natural resources face even more discrimination, since they are in most cases simply displaced from their home.
 Power disparities between extraction industries and impacted communities lead to acute procedural injustice in which local communities are unable to meaningfully participate in decisions that will shape their lives.

 Studies have also shown that extraction of critical minerals, timber, and petroleum may be associated with armed violence in communities that host mining operations.
 The government of Canada found that resource extraction leads to missing and murdered indigenous women in communities impacted by mines and infrastructure projects such as pipelines.
+The Environmental Justice Atlas, that documents conflicts of environmental justice, demonstrates multiple conflicts with high violence on indigenous populations around resource extraction.